Education: Bachelors in a safety science/ engineering/ industrial hygiene discipline, equal years of experience can be substituted for education.

 Monitor the OSHA statistics (incident rate) monthly, maintain and distribute the safety scorecard.

-Stay up to date with the Occupational Safety and Health Regulations, and Federal and State safety and health regulations as they occur.
+Stay up to date with Occupational Safety and Health Regulations, and Federal and State safety and health regulations as they occur.

 Advise manufacturing plants and corporate staff of regulatory changes with which the plants must comply.
 Sufficient advance notice should be provided so that compliance on the effective date of new regulations is assured.